 What was it, specifically, that prompted this kind of frenzy over Kate Bush tickets?
 Several key factors came into play:

 This most effective combination made the expectation of Kate Bush's return to theaters even greater and gave her the right to set high prices.
-For true fans, not getting a chance to see this single event could just not be sacrificed, regardless the price that would be paid.
+For true fans, not getting a chance to see this single event could just not be sacrificed, regardless of the price that would be paid.

-This factor can be measured in terms of length of shows and the number of shows produced.
+This factor can be measured in terms of the length of shows and the number of shows produced.

 The plan was to perform only fifteen dates, but due to the immense popularity of the performance, Bush decided to perform Before the DawnTM for twenty-two shows.
 This was possible because over 65,000 lucky people got to participate in it.
 All concerts lasted about 3 hours, minus the intermission break.